sola-studio/.github/profile/README.md

 Sola Studio is an independent frontend-focused practice run by [Yoko Shiina](https://github.com/yokoworks).

-The studio supports teams with frontend implementation, UX and messaging, accessibility-aware UI, and practical support where interface, communication, and implementation decisions need to become clearer.
+The studio supports teams with interface clarity and UX review, frontend implementation, accessibility review and remediation, and practical support where screen, flow, or implementation decisions need to become clearer.

 ---